DEVOLOPER-1/Brain-Tumor-Augmentation-and-Manual-Detection/README.md

 3. Execute each section of the notebook sequentially to replicate the results.

 ## Results
 The processed images and masks can be visualized within the Colab notebook.
-The results include augmented images, segmented tumors, and localized tumor regions.
+The results include augmented images, segmented tumors, and localized tumour regions.

 ## Contributing
 Contributions are welcome!
 Please create a pull request with a detailed description of your changes.